How to Contact

 When I was so hopelessly behind that it seemed of little consequence to stop and make this page while my email went yet another week without being answered, I did so.
 I think that was in 2003, and it helped my stress level a lot, just knowing that you know not to expect an immediate answer from me.
 It also helps you if you know what to expect from me.
 I apologize in advance for not answering your email in a timely manner, for the odds are high that I will not be able to answer you very quickly.
 I’m truly sorry about this, but I get so much mail that it is impossible for me to answer it in the time-frame that you expect and like.

 I’m not asking you to refrain from writing me, for I do read every message I receive, and I do answer most of the mail eventually.
 I used to feel obligated to answer every message in a very thoughtful, personal, and thorough way; but it is sometimes impossible now.
 I have to choose between answering email non-stop, or using my computer time to add to and improve the web site.
 I like to balance the two, with the emphasis on improving the web site by adding more and more pages with documented families.
 This is another "Catch 22" situation, for the more information I add, the more mail I get, but it's a good thing to expand our family history.
-I enjoy hearing from you and hearing about your family.
+The upside of this is that I put the information online so that you can do the research yourself.

 In addition to this web site, which was up to 600 pages at last count in March 2009, and which I have been developing since 1996, I developed and maintain several other web sites, and own a web design business.
 And in addition to developing web sites and answering email, I enjoy researching my genealogy, as you apparently do, too, or you wouldn't be here.